A Brief History Of Arrests

 Positive Legal Authorization to Make Arrests

 In most states and federal law, arrests are authorized by law.
-However, I suspect that in a few jurisdictions, this authority is still a matter of the common law.
+However, I suspect that in a few jurisdictions, this authority remains a matter of common law.

 The federal laws that authorize arrests are found, for instance, in all federal criminal proceedings here.
 They also designated the FBI as an agency of federal law enforcement with the authority to arrest here.

 Multiple sections of Colorado’s Criminal Procedure Title 16 (Article 3) provide the legal authority for arrests.
-The most common section of this Article is Colorado Revised Statues SS16-3-102 which governs arrests by law enforcers.
+The most common section of this Article is Colorado Revised Statutes § 16-3-102, which governs arrests by law enforcement officers.

 (1) A peace officer can arrest a suspect when: